Tips for Owning a Pit Bull

 Remember that Pit Bulls are known to be "enthusiastic greeters".
 It's a trait of the breed that is very much part of their charm.
 You might warn your guests to be ready for a few kisses.

 As a responsible Pit Bull owner, you should be aware that a crate is essential to a happy household if you have Pit Bulls and other pets.
 You should never leave your Pit Bull out with other animals when you are not there to supervise them.
 It is well known that Pit Bulls can and most likely will develop a certain degree of animal aggression at some point in their life.
-Fights can happen with every breed, but Pit Bulls were bred to never quit.
+Fights can happen with every breed, but Pit Bulls are powerful dogs that were bred to never quit.
 If you are not there to break up a potential fight, you could come home to a devastating situation.

 Keep treats near the crate and always give one to the dog when he or she goes in.
 That way your dog will associate the crate with something pleasant.